Private Pilot Memory Items

 If any one of these instruments is inoperative, your airplane is not airworthy!
-You may move your airplane to a place where repairs can be made after you get a ferry permit from your local FAA FSDO (flight standards district office).
+You may move your airplane to a place where repairs can be made after you get a ferry permit from your local FAA FSDO (flight standards district office) or a Designated Airworthiness Representative.
 If there is any other equipment not necessary for safe flight not mentioned here that is inop, you must placard that item as inop (you can use a little yellow sticky if you wish) before the airplane is considered airworthy.

 #.
 There are a few different ways to conduct checklists, the most common being the regular old paper variety.
 This is usually the sloppiest of all the methods due to the fat finger syndrome (I will explain).
 There is also flow checks, memory checks (such as the fumbels mnemonic below) and a couple others not mentioned here.

 #.
 There are numerous occasions where checklists are used, here are most of them: Preflight, before starting engine, starting engine, run up, before takeoff, climb out, cruise, descent, before landing, after landing and shutdown to name a few.

 #.
 Lights, camera action!
 This is your pre takeoff mental checklist which means lighting (landing light, position lights, beacon as necessary), camera for transponder set to ALT (for altitude encoding, this is how tower sees us) and action for fuel pump as necessary.

 #.
 FUMBELS- is your before landing mental checklist.
 I usually start this about 5 miles out from the airport or so.
 It stands for

 Brakes- check pressure